lingaoqiming/lingaoqiming.github.com/index.md

   what I do.
 I do like to go to the gym, I also enjoy interval training, boot camps, and kickboxing.
 Regurlarly exercising really keeps me sane, especially throughout the school year when I have a lot of work to do.

-  If it's nice and I'm not working or studying, I'm likely to be outside going for a walk, a run, a bike ride, or just relaxing in the radiation of Sol.
+Since I have moved I have also started rock climbing, beach volleyball, ultimate frisbee and mountain biking.

 - <span class="heading">Reading</span>